Madden NFL 06 (Xbox)

 However, nothing can change the unacceptable mishap in the cone vision system.
 Because this is used so frequently, it causes mixed emotions on the franchise we all know and love.
 Madden will always sell units, and even more so now that there's no other alternative, but the wait for a Madden with the right mix of good and old is something that, quite frankly, looks to be nowhere in sight.
 The feeling that this year's Madden is a collosal step backwards in the grand scheme of things lingers beyond the first snap.
 To make everything click, you've got to have solid running and passing games; this game lacks efficient passing.
 Madden NFL 2006 shoots itself in the foot by trying to be too bold, and instead chalks up an extraneous effort lacking the essentials.

-If you enjoyed this Madden NFL 06 review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this Madden NFL 06 review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!